Division Sustainment Troops Battalion holds training exercise to hone skills, readiness

 |High-Res.
 Downloads:

-This work, Division Sustainment Troops Battalion holds training exercise to hone skills, readiness, by SPC Elsi Delgado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Division Sustainment Troops Battalion holds training exercise to hone skills, readiness, by PFC Destiny Husband, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.